JaredDavis5844/MIST-4610-Project/README.md

 ![image](https://github.com/user-attachments/assets/bfd58d5f-5ed8-4155-954d-36eb209d1f0a)

 2. Query 2: Who are the Refs, How much experience, which has the highest Total PPVs?
 This query shows the most popular refs in the UFC.
 There are 3 Reoccurring Refs in the top 10 PPVs, Herb dean being the most popular with over 11 million total PPVS.
 Each ref has over 20 years of experience.
+The ref has a big influence on the fight, because an inexperienced ref would not know when to stop the fight or know all the rules.
 ![image](https://github.com/user-attachments/assets/f5e28738-2b72-48c4-a76b-85940cdb3b3a)

 3. Query 3: PPV Events with Above Average Significant Strikes from the Winner:
 This query will show the most exciting PPV events by having only the fights with above average significant strikes.
 It shows the card number of the UFC Event and PPV Buys as well.
+This is important because the UFC promoters would probably want to see a correlation between more strikes being thrown and more PPV buys.
 ![image](https://github.com/user-attachments/assets/9fe58d5a-81db-4966-a79a-c3623fec8291)

 4. Query 4: Headshots to Significant strikes ratio and winner of each card:
 This query shows the headshot percentage of significant strikes for each of the winners and their UFC Event Card.
+This could be helpful because it shows which fighters are most accurate in hitting headshots, and therefore are most likely to get knockouts.
 ![image](https://github.com/user-attachments/assets/8cb4936a-756e-4ea9-bb39-77d104b66cae)

 6. Query 5: Fight Winners with the highest social media following:
 This query shows the fighters that won their fights with the highest social media following in descending order.
+This could be useful in determining which fighters have the biggest outreach and will sell the most PPV's.
 ![image](https://github.com/user-attachments/assets/44e6ca84-8a97-43dc-b0bd-4ecc78ab98db)

 7. Query 6